afonsolenzi/spark-minIo/README.md

 # spark + minIo
-### This is the high level architecture
+### This is the high level architecture.
+Instructions bellow:
 ![Screenshot](Spark+Minio.png)

-## reading a csv and saving as parquet on bronze as a test scenario.
+## Reading a csv and saving as parquet on bronze for a test scenario.
 ### to execute same scenario in your machine, please:
 #### - have functional spark/pyspark.
 I am using 3.3.2 and Java 8.
 #### - I tested it on Vscode and Pycharm for a reference